 Reduce the size of the data frame in the layout (i.e., rectangle where the spatial data is contained) -- to make room for the graph -- by clicking on the map and moving its handlers.
-If you have a zoomed in view in Arc Map, you'll get the same image in in the Layout.
-To move the location of your map, go back to the Data View and use the Pan tool
+If you have a zoomed in view in Arc Map, you'll get the same image in the Layout.
+To move your map around use the Pan tool in the Tools toolbar